kk44838/fyp_battleships/README.md

 `sudo dockerd`

-To set up and play your tic-tac-toe game, you can:
+To set up and play your battleships game, you can:

 1. start the ganache test chain